jameshughes89/cs102/src/site/labs/binary-trees/binary-trees.rst

 Draw The Tree
 =============

 #.
-Get a piece of paper.
+Start with a scrap piece of paper

+    * The problems are becoming too complex to solve without visualizing what is happening

 #.
-Draw the tree that the following code generates.
+Draw the tree that the following code generates

     .. code-block:: java